 Software localization in mobile and other markets goes beyond mere consumers and users, however.
 There are always local companies that have similar interests to your own, and should your translated offerings reflect professionalism localized to a region, your credibility increases substantially.
 Cogent software translation of a localized nature is more likely to bring in lucrative partnerships than the same services offered with a foreign taint that can’t be ignored.

 The market is increasingly mobile, and technology along with globalization are eroding linguistic barriers.
 But no technology can surpass human critical thought, or mimic regional tastes accurately; meaning a professional agency will always provide better translation services than any merely computerized option.
-Since a professional software localization service is far less-expensive in the long run than other means, and comprehensive enough to include local customs and preferences, it makes a lot of sense to go that route with your software translation needs.
+Since content software localization services are far less-expensive in the long run than other means, and comprehensive enough to include local customs and preferences, it makes a lot of sense to go that route with your software translation needs.